Which Eyedrops Help Eye Allergies?

 Decongestant Allergy Eyedrops

-Decongestant eyedrops can quickly brighten the whites of your eyes and reduce eye redness for a short amount of time.
-Such medicines are also called vasoconstrictors.
-They work by narrowing blood vessels in the eye area.
+These eyedrops can quickly brighten the whites of your eyes and reduce eye redness for a short time.
+They narrow blood vessels in the eye area.
 This relieves the red, bloodshot appearance of the eyes.

 Examples of over-the-counter decongestant eyedrops are:

-Decongestant eyedrops come with some risks.
-Long-term use can actually make your eye problem worse.
-"Rebound redness" is a common problem in people who use decongestant drops for a long time.
+There are some risks.
+If you use them for too long, it can make your eye problem worse, with “rebound redness.”
 Redness and eye swelling can continue even when you stop using the drops.

 Mast Cell Stabilizer Allergy Eyedrops

 You may be able to use these drops for many months without any side effects.
-Mast cell stabilizers have been shown to help contact lens users wear their lenses for longer periods of time.
+If you wear contacts, mast cell stabilizers may let you wear them longer.

 Over-the-counter mast cell stabilizer drops include: